 Beside some rumors circling around – that it’s no good to consume creatine more than a few months in a row, if you drink 2 liters of water a day, in our experience there is no need for breaks.
-You could do a one-month break to see what will be the difference in your strength or endurance.
-If you notice lowering, try to continue without creatine until you achieve an increase of strength and endurance.
-Creatine isn’t intended to be used as “stilts”.

 The best supplements for many reasons